microsoft/agogosml/sample_apps/mleap/README.rst

 4. MLeap Serialization
 _________________________
-`LengthCounterOp <mleap_model/model/
-mleapCustomTransformer/src/main/scala/ml/combust/mleap/bundle/ops/feature/
-LengthCounterOp.scala>`__ defines how we serialize and deserialize our model and transformer to/from an MLeap ``BundleFile``.
+`LengthCounterOp <mleap_model/trainer/mleapCustomTransformer/src/main/scala/ml/combust/mleap/bundle/ops/feature/LengthCounterOp.scala>`__ defines how we serialize and deserialize our model and transformer to/from an MLeap ``BundleFile``.

 There are two important methods within this class: